 In a medium bowl, beat the cream cheese and butter with an electric mixer until smooth.

-Spread over cinnamon buns.
+Spread the frosting over the cinnamon buns.
 Serve warm.

 Video